5 things to do in Timisoara

 This was a beautiful place.
 So different from any sort of architecture I had ever seen before and it was just so pretty.
 It was built between 1936 and 1941 and is just worth a look around.

-- Visit revolution square – This was the only place in the fall of the Soviet union that had any conflict.
+- Visit revolution square – This was the only place in the ‘Collapse of the Warsaw Pact’ (technically Romania was only in the sphere of influence and not a Soviet country) that had any conflict.
 Romania was the only country that didn’t collapse peacefully, and the revolution started in revolution square.
 There was also a super cool map of the city in 3D in this square.

 - Go to the Iberis Mall – I had always seen pictures of big shopping malls in America and Dubai, but UK shopping centres don’t look like those.
 We went mainly to change some cash, but it was stunning inside.
-There was so much granite and it just seemed so classy – a massive contrast from surrounding buildings which are traditionally Romanian, then there’s ex Soviet blocks of flats and brand new glass shopping malls!
+There was so much granite and it just seemed so classy – a massive contrast from surrounding buildings which are traditionally Romanian, then there are ex-Soviet style blocks of flats and brand new glass shopping malls!
 It is such a crazy contrast of history.

 - Bonus –